-Associate degrees, and Bachelor degrees.
+Associate degrees, and Bachelo degrees.

-Certificates of Achievement and/or degrees are awarded to candidates who have successfully completed an existing program or a planned program of studies approved by the Academic Dean and who have fulfilled graduation requirements.
+Certificates of Achievement and/o degrees are awarded to candidates who have successfully completed an existing program or a planned program o studies approved by the Academic Dean and who have fulfilled graduation requirements.

 Certificate of Achievement